 Some people who drink water containing trihalomethanes in excess of the MCL over many years may experience problems with their liver, kidneys, or central nervous systems, and may have an increased risk of getting cancer.
-We exceeded the allowable TTHM level of 80 ppb during the second, third and fourth quarters of 2016.
-The water we purchase from the City of McAlester exceeded the allowable level of TTHM when it passed into our system through the master meter during those quarters.
+We exceeded the allowable TTHM level of 80 ppb during the second, third and fourth quarters of 2017.
+The water we purchase from the City of McAlester exceeded the allowable level of TTHM when it passed into our system through the master meter during the third quarter.
 There is nothing we can do to remove the TTHM's from our purchased water.
-The City of McAlester is working to reduce the levels of TTHM's but until then, we will not be below the acceptable level.
+The City of McAlester is working to reduce the levels of TTHM's in the water they sell to the District.

-HAA5s (Haloacetic Acids) Exceedance
+HAAs (Haloacetic Acids) Exceedance

 Some people who drink water containing haloacetic acids in excess of the MCL over many years may have an increased risk of getting cancer.
-We exceeded the allowable HAA5 level of 60 ppb during the first, second and third quarters of 2016.
-The water we purchase from the City of McAlester exceeded the allowable level of HAA5s when it passed into our system through the master meter during those quarters.
-There is nothing we can do to remove the HAA5s from our purchased water.
-The City of McAlester is working to reduce the levels of HAA5s but until then, we will not be able to be below the acceptable level.
+We exceeded the allowable HAAs level of 60 ppb during the second and fourth quarters of 2017.
+The water we purchase from the City of McAlester met the allowable level of HAAs in all quarters of 2017.
+The District is taking action to reduce the levels of HAAs in your water.

-Contaminants MCLG AL Your Sample Year # Samples Exceeding Exceeds Typical Source Water AL AL Copper - Action level at 1.3 1.3 .476 2016 0 0 Corrosion of household plumbing consumer taps (ppm) systems; erosion of natural deposits.
-Lead - action level at 0 0.015 BPQL 2016 0 0 Corrosion of household plumbing consumer taps (ppm) systems; erosion of natural deposits
+Contaminants MCLG AL Your Water Sample Year # Samples Exceeding AL Exceeds AL Typical Source Copper - Action level at consumer taps (ppm) 1.3 1.3 0.190 2017 0 0 Corrosion of household plumbing systems; erosion of natural deposits.
+Lead - action level at consumer taps (ppm) 0 0.015 BPQL 2017 0 0 Corrosion of household plumbing systems; erosion of natural deposits